Ngofilho/Architecture/README.md

 Version Interliving

-It's possible to combine different strategies to use especific versions
+It's possible to combine different strategies to use specific versions
 </details>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------